Pakke-Kessang district: Population

 Based on 2011 census data, the population at that time was 15,358.
 Scheduled Tribes are 13,646 which is 88.85% of the population.
-The district is inhabited by various tribes of similar origin but with distinct cultures and beliefs, practicing the Donyi-Polo religion.
+The district is inhabited by various tribes of similar origin but with distinct cultures and beliefs, practising the Donyi-Polo religion.
 The most populous of these, the Nyishi, are scattered throughout the entire district.
 Other tribes, especially the Gallo, Puroik are found in regions near the Pakke, Passa, Papu, Dissing and Passo river.

 Since independence, much of the population has relocated to the district capital, Seppa.
 Festivals such as the Nyokum of the Nyishi, Gumkum-Gumpa of Puroik and Mopin of the Gallo are celebrated in full flair in Pakke Kessang Distt.

 Christians were 9,158 which is 59.63% of the population.
 Other religions (mainly Donyi-Polo) were 3,358 which is 21.86% of the population.
 Hindus were 2,606 which is 16.97% of the population.
 Buddhists were 115 which is 0.74% of the population and Muslims are 96 which is 0.63% of the population.